rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-actions/index.rst

   drop down menu of attributes you can update will appear.
 Simply click the property you wish to update.

-* To find out how to update an image using the API click `here <https://developer.rackspace.com/docs/cloud-images/v2/api-reference/images-operations/#update-image>`__.
+* To find out how to update an image by using the API click `here <https://developer.rackspace.com/docs/cloud-images/v2/api-reference/images-operations/#update-image>`__.

 Create an image member